JohnSnowLabs/nlu/docs/en/install.md

 jsl.list_local_licenses()
 ```

-## License Search presedence
+## License Search precedence

-If there are multiples possible sources for licenses, the following order takes presedence
+If there are multiples possible sources for licenses, the following order takes precedence

 1. Manually provided license data by defining all license parameters
 2. Browser/ Access Token